Inertial confinement fusion: Nuclear weapons

 The hot and dense conditions encountered during an ICF experiment are similar to those in a thermonuclear weapon, and have applications to nuclear weapons programs.
 When energy is put into the fuel pellets, the result is shock-wave explosions.
 With enough shock waves, the fuel pellets combine to form helium, and a free neutron and energy is released.
 ICF experiments might be used, for example, to help determine how warhead performance degrades as it ages, or as part of a weapons design program.
 Retaining knowledge and expertise inside the nuclear weapons program is another motivation for pursuing ICF.
-Funding for the NIF in the United States is sourced from the Nuclear Weapons Stockpile Stewardship program, whose goals are oriented accordingly.
+Funding for the NIF and Z in the United States is sourced from the Nuclear Weapons Stockpile Stewardship program, whose goals are oriented accordingly.
 It has been argued that some aspects of ICF research violate the Comprehensive Test Ban Treaty or the Nuclear Non-Proliferation Treaty.
 In the long term, despite the formidable technical hurdles, ICF research could lead to the creation of a "pure fusion weapon".